aikarjal/rpa-case/README.md

 A case example for developing RPA solutions.

+The case process involves reading 'messages' from local files, posting message content to a REST API, making decisions based on the API call results, using a web application to store message contents, storing data into Excel spreadsheets, and logging any result or error from the process.

 The case example consis of a dockerized environment that has the following containers:

 * Message checker REST API